bydansouza/ElectronicPetFeeder/README.md

 	float 		feeder_waterTemp;		//Temperatura da Agua permitida }petFeederControl_t;
 ```
-For the mensures and controls, we create 11 tasks, you can see theses tasks in the main code in `CODE` folder. for MQTT publisher and subscrtibe routines we was made based in code produced by xtark avaiable [Here](https://github.com/xtarke/kairos/tree/master/codes/mqtt).
+For the mensures and controls, we create 11 tasks, you can see theses tasks in the main code in `CODE` folder. for MQTT publisher and subscrtibe routines we was made based in code produced by @xtark avaiable [Here](https://github.com/xtarke/kairos/tree/master/codes/mqtt).

 # Others Projects
 [Pet Feeder w/ Arduino](https://www.instructables.com/id/Automatic-Arduino-Powered-Pet-Feeder/)